splatsdotcom/splatkit/blender_extension/README.md

    - Choose output folder and folder name

 4. **Render**
-   - Click "▶ RENDER ALL CAMERAS" to start the rendering process
+   - Click "▶ Capture Splat Data" to start the rendering process
    - Monitor progress in the panel with real-time ETA updates

 5. **Access Output**